astralfrontier/megalos-roll20/src/sheet-page4.md

 Beside the field is a plus sign.
 Click on it to set the field to 2, the default number of rounds a condition will last.

 At the bottom, there's a button labeled "One Round Passes".
 Click this to reduce all condition durations by 1 round.

+Conditions **do not impact** the outcome of dice rolls, or modify attributes - you must take these into account yourself.